sixspeedchips/sixspeedchips.github.io/README.md

 ### Education

-* Bachelor of Science, Mathematics, University of New Mexico, 2019
+* Bachelor of Science, Mathematics, University of New Mexico
 	* Minor of Computer Science

 # Ideas for projects